rawmnr/ollama-custom-gguf/README.md

 # Ollama Custom GGUF Docker Setup

 This repository provides a custom Docker image for running Ollama with locally downloaded GGUF models.
-The setup is designed to create models based on configuration files (modelfiles) and remove the large GGUF model files after successful creation to free up space.
+The setup is designed to create models based on configuration files (modelfiles) without deleting the large GGUF model files after model creation.

 ## Folder Structure